-This type of format organizes your information that highlights your skills and abilities from various work experience you obtained or currently working at.
+This type of format organizes your information that highlights your skills and abilities from various work experiences you obtained or currently working at.
 This resume is good for those changing your career field or has gaps in your employment history.
-It can be categorized into clusters that relates to the position your are applying for.
-For example:
+It can be categorized into clusters that relate to the position you are applying for.

 Combination Resume Format

 This resume is a combination of chronological and functional resume format.
 In this resume your work experience, skills or accomplishments are all mentioned here in the resume.